shaanatwal/module_regime_base_labeller/README.md

 ![Chart Navigation Demo](https://i.imgur.com/WUc6M7G.gif)

----
-**IMPORTANT - Base only works with parquet formatted as described below in Preparing Your Data**
+- IMPORTANT - Base only works with parquet formatted as described below in Preparing Your Data
 ---
 ## The Philosophy